mchizaki/ckplotlib/README.md

 ### logscale (data including minus or zero value)

-If the data contains zero values, the axis is not adjusted.
+If the data contains a value less than zero, the axis is not adjusted.

 ```python
 figure_props = cplt.get_figure_props(